ColinTreanor/Hackku2024_XRPL/README.md

 ### Front-End Structure

+Figma: Crafting a Koala-fied User Interface
+For the design phase of Koala Pouch's front end, Figma stood out as our go-to tool.
+Its ease of use and advanced capabilities for creating multi-layered design workspaces enabled us to bring the charm of our koala-themed UI to life.

+Figma's intuitive user interface was a major advantage for our team.
+Its straightforward layout allowed us to jump right into the design process without a steep learning curve, which is essential during the crunch time of a hackathon.

+The ability to work with a multi-layered workspace in Figma was pivotal for designing complex UI elements.
+We could create intricate designs with overlapping components and adjust them individually or as a group, enhancing the visual depth and functionality of our application.
+It's vector-based approach allowed us to design sharp, scalable graphics that looked great on any device.
+Moreover, its prototyping features enabled us to simulate user interactions and transitions, providing us with an interactive preview of our UI's look and feel.

+Figma made it easy to share assets among team members, ensuring consistency across our design.
+Components and design tokens could be reused, which maintained a uniform aesthetic throughout Koala Pouch's interface.

+The efficiency and flexibility Figma provided significantly contributed to the delightful design experience that Koala Pouch offers.

+NPM:
 NPM provided us with a straightforward approach to manage the numerous packages our project depends upon.
 It allowed us to:

 - Install packages like `create-react-app`, `redux`, `react-redux`, `axios`, `bootstrap`, `@mui/material`, `@emotion/react`, and `@emotion/styled` with a simple command.